• Features

 While artists of days gone by often had to rely on an art gallery to get their creations out in front of potential buyers, they can now take advantage of the internet to promote and sell their works.
 With the introduction of new sales and marketing channels combined with the vast array of creator tools accessible today, selling directly to customers is easier than ever before for artists.

-Of course, selling your own art isn’t all sunshine and rainbows.
-Depending on the type of art you produce, there may be a lot of time and creativity involved in creating each piece.
+Of course, selling your own handmade items isn’t all sunshine and rainbows.
+Depending on the type of art you produce, there may be a lot of time and creativity involved in making each piece.
 If your creation isn’t purchased as quickly as you’d hoped it would once you put it online, you may find yourself wondering if you’ve just spent tons of resources on a product that won’t necessarily earn a profit.
 In addition, you should verify that there’s actually demand for the type of art you want to make and sell.

 • Selling other people’s art

 Maybe you feel like you don’t have an artistic bone in your body but have a great eye for discovering amazing works of art.
-Or perhaps you enjoy creating art but want to keep doing so as a hobby rather than turn it into a means of earning a living.
+Or perhaps you enjoy making art but want to keep doing so as a hobby rather than turn it into a means of earning a living.
 If either of these statements apply to you but you still want to sell art on the internet, you may want to consider curating and selling the creations of other artists.

 There are plenty of artists out there who want to focus purely on creating their art rather than marketing and selling it.
 Why not launch an ecommerce business that involves you managing these tasks for them?
-The artists can then concentrate on harnessing their energy for their art while you get to earn a percentage of the profits whenever one of their pieces is bought from your online shop.
+The artists can then concentrate on harnessing their energy for their art while you get to earn a percentage of the profits whenever one of their pieces is bought from your online store.

 The downside of selling other people’s art, however, is that the amount of control you have is reduced compared to selling your own creations.
 You’ll be dependent on others for your product catalog, and even with the best of intentions and planning, delays and unexpected challenges are bound to come up occasionally, as is especially the case in any business involving a creative field.